cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-mrc.md

 ---
-title: Oculus Rift:  Mixed Reality Capture
+title: "Oculus Rift:  Mixed Reality Capture"
 ---
 This guide describes how to add and configure mixed reality capture support for your Unreal application.
 Mixed reality capture is supported for Rift applications only.